Also known as a contract’s value, notional value is calculated by multiplying the size of the contract by the current price

-Municipal bonds are issued by state or local governments to raise money to pay for special projects, such as building schools, highways and sewers.
-The interest investors receive is often exempt from federal income taxes and, in some cases, state and local taxes, too.
-Interest may be subject to the Alternative Minimum Tax (AMT).Synonyms: Municipal Bonds, Munis, Muni Bond
+Municipal bonds are issued by state or local governments to raise money to pay for special projects, such as building schools, highways, and sewers.
+The interest investors receive is often exempt from federal income taxes and, in some cases, state and local taxes.
+Interest may be subject to the alternative minimum tax (AMT).

 A trading position where the seller of an option contract does not own any, or enough, of the underlying security to act as protection against adverse price movements.

 A position in which the writer sells put options and does not have the corresponding short stock position or enough cash deposited to cover the exercise of the put.
 This strategy's upside potential is limited to the premium received, less transaction costs or acquiring the underlying stock at a net cost below the current market value.
 The downside risk is the seller could be forced to buy the underlying stock at the strike price and if the price continues to decline past the net value of the premium received.

 The notation of an option's delta with a negative sign (-).
-Negative deltas reflect the idea that the option position will increase in value as the underlying falls in price, as would be the case of a long put or short call.Synonyms: Negative-Delta
+Negative deltas reflect the idea that the option position will increase in value as the underlying falls in price, as would be the case of a long put or short call.

 Short options have negative vega (short vega) because as volatility drops, so do their premiums, which can enhance the profitability of the short option.

-NET INCOME is calculated by taking revenue and subtracting the costs of doing business, as well as depreciation, interest, taxes and other expenses.
+Net income is calculated by taking revenue and subtracting the costs of doing business, as well as depreciation, interest, taxes and other expenses.
 Used to determine earnings per share, net income is a key long-term performance measure and is often referred to as the “bottom line,” since it is listed at the bottom of the income statement.

 A position which has no directional bias.
 Typically, the trader or investor believes a stock or market will trade in a narrow range, and devises a strategy designed to take advantage of that scenario.

-OPERATING INCOME is profit realized after taking out operating (or recurring) expenses, such as the cost of goods sold, power and wages.
+Operating income is profit realized after taking out operating (or recurring) expenses, such as the cost of goods sold, power and wages.
 Sometimes referred to as earnings before interest and taxes (EBIT), operating income is used to calculate operating margin, a closely followed metric of how efficiently a company turns sales into profits.

 According to the IRS, OID is a form of interest.
-It is the excess of a debt instrument's stated redemption price at maturity over its issue price.Synonyms: Oid
+It is the excess of a debt instrument's stated redemption price at maturity over its issue price.

 An oscillator is used in technical analysis to determine whether a security might be overbought or oversold.
-Oscillators help identify changes in momentum and sentiment.Synonyms: Oscillators
+Oscillators help identify changes in momentum and sentiment.

 Overbought is a technical condition that occurs when the price of a stock or other asset is considered too high and susceptible to a decline.
-It is important to keep in mind that this is not necessarily the same as a bearish condition.
+It’s important to keep in mind that this is not necessarily the same as a bearish condition.
 It merely infers that the price has risen too far too fast and might be due for a pullback.

 Overbought is a technical condition that occurs when the price of a stock or other asset is considered too high and susceptible to a decline.
-It is important to keep in mind that this is not necessarily the same as a bearish condition.
+It's important to keep in mind that this is not necessarily the same as a bearish condition.
 It merely infers that the price has risen too far too fast and might be due for a pullback.

-Profit and loss of the aggregate total of all gains and losses over a specific period of time, e.g., day, month, year.
-Often confused with ROI, which is just the "return on investment" of a single trade or position.Synonyms: P/L, Profit/Loss, Profit And Loss
+Profit and loss of the aggregate total of all gains and losses over a specific period of time (e.g., day, month, year).
+Often confused with ROI, which is just the return on investment of a single trade or position.

 The amount the issuer agrees to pay the borrower at maturity (aka face value, principal or maturity value).

 Similar to the CPI, tracks price changes for several common goods and services; the PCE is included in quarterly Gross Domestic Product reports released by the U.S. Commerce Department.

 A U.S. Department of Education program, provide funds to eligible undergraduate and post-graduate students depending on their financial need, school costs, and other factors.
 Unlike student loans, Pell Grants do not need to be paid back.
 The maximum grant in 2013–14 was $5,645, according to the Education Department.